 Take your time, create good music, do your research carefully.
 Do Spotify promotion wisely and be nice!
 We’ll guarantee this practice will push your track to tens- or even hundreds of thousands of plays.
-And this means great exposure and more money for your living as an artist.
+And this means great exposure and more funds for your living as an artist.

 It’s become very easy.
 You don’t even have to reach 250 followers anymore.
 Just get access to Spotify’s Artist Insights, confirm your identity and submit your request to Spotify.
 Verifying your artist account is a must when you’re ready to take your Spotify Promotion to the next level.
-You’ll be able to change the designs (profile picture and banner) of your account, you can create artist playlists and you’ll be able to pick a track or playlist as spotlight to appear first.
+You’ll finally be able to change the designs (profile picture and banner) of your account.
+Furthermore you can create artist playlists and you’ll be able to pick a track or playlist as spotlight to appear first.
 Not least you’ll get access to your Spotify Insights.

 Covers and Remixes on Spotify